gouri-22/WiDS-Options-Pricing/Week 1 content/readme.md

 * [File Handling (Optional)](#file-handling-optional)
 * [Assignment 1](#assignment)

-Then we'll go through some data science libraries.
+Then, we'll go through some data science libraries.
 # Data Science Libraries!

-Now, we will look at Applications of Python in Data Analysis fields and will cover various python libraries used for this namely :
+Now, we will look at Applications of Python in Data Analysis fields and will cover various Python libraries used for this, namely :
 * [Numpy](#Numpy)
 * [Pandas](#Pandas)
 * [Matplotlib](#Matplotlib)